Table of Contents

 Shouldn't I Pay Off My Debt First?

-Depending on your situation, you could make the minimum payments on your debt while putting the rest of your available cash into investments.
+Depending on your situation, you might choose to make minimum payments on your debt while investing any extra money you have available.

 How Can I Start Investing?